Women-only passenger car: India

 Across India, all long-distance train services have special compartments reserved for women only.
 In Mumbai, the commercial metropolis, all suburban commuter trains have compartments specially meant only for women, though children of school-going age are also allowed to travel.
-While two compartments are designated for 24 hours for women, one compartment is reserved for women during specified hours.
+While two compartments are designated for women 24 hours a day, one compartment is reserved for women during specified hours.
 The women-only compartments are provided for first as well as second class travel.
 Also, "Ladies' Special" trains have been introduced during peak hours where the entire train is reserved for women.
 There are three-four women-only specials during peak hours.
-With the number of women needing to travel doubling in 2000's, there is a very strong demand for these kinds of services.
-Many rail services offer women-only cars, including, among others, the Mumbai metro and best buses special Delhi Metro.
+With the number of women needing to travel doubling in the 2000s, there is a very strong demand for these kinds of services.
+Many rail services offer women-only cars, including, among others, the Mumbai Metro and Delhi Metro.
 It has even given rise to a women-only taxi and rickshaw services.